Sweet Salt People // Gente de Sal Dulce

 “The duality of the cosmos and the world that surrounds mankind is an idea basic to Andean thought: day and night, man and woman are so distinct, but together are they able to create harmony”Yolanda Carbajal Zuniga, text from Misk’i Kachi//Sweet Salt// Sal Dulce.

 In 2021, the Philadelphia-based artist, ethnographer, and documentarian Laurence Salzmann (b.
-1944) celebrates 50 years of photography.
+1944) celebrates more than 60 years of photography.

-With scenery photographed in black and white, Salzmann’s captures the ethereal and abstract, inviting rumination of the Salinas’ landscape and salt formation.
+With landscapes photographed in black-and-white, Salzmann’s captures the ethereal and abstract, inviting rumination of the salinas’ (salt ponds) landscape and salt formations.
 Yet, his work does not exist solely in his photographs.
 It is also with Yolanda Carbajal Zuniga’s aid, a collaboration with the region’s indigenous people.
 Carbajal, a Cuzco citizen and Quechua-speaker, added weight and inclusion with her captions to his photographs written in Quechua and translated to Spanish and English.
 Her informed words and insight present the “duality” that Salzmann sees in these people who embody both an ancient culture and one planted in a Postcolonial present.

 In the context of today’s United States political climate, where a question of citizenship takes on the appearance of a threat, his photographs and Carbajal’s words call attention to the indigenous people of the Americas and, in so doing, challenges contemporary ideas of nativist privilege that came into being with the end of colonial rule.